 • Publicly promoting Jewish religious and cultural events on campus to the same extent the university would uplift holiday-related events supported by other religious communities.

-Create Task Force to Safeguard Jewish Life and Monitor/Confront Antisemitism
+Create A Task Force to Safeguard Jewish Life and Monitor/Confront Antisemitism

 ADL recommends that colleges and universities participate in Hillel’s Campus Climate Initiative and/or develop a task force against antisemitism or focused on Jewish student life that is composed of relevant stakeholders (such as Jewish organizational representatives, Jewish staff members, or Jewish students).
 Task forces that jointly address antisemitism and anti-Muslim hate, and/or other forms of discrimination, meet ADL’s criteria and are encouraged, as long as they have relevant representation from the internal and/or external Jewish community.